You are here

 The importance of friendships

 Friendships are an important part of childhood.
-Research has found that children who have friends at school have better attitudes about school and learning.
-Even very young, primary school-aged, children highly value friendships.
+Research has shown that children who have friends at school have better attitudes about school and learning.
+Even very young primary school-aged children highly value friendships.
 As children get older, friendships play an even more important role in their daily lives.
 Friends also help children to develop in a healthy way.
 For example,

 - Friends help children to develop social skills, such as: problem-solving, communication, compromise, cooperation and conflict resolution.

 - Through friendships, children develop emotional skills, such as: regulating their own emotions, considering others’ feelings and responding to others’ feelings.

 - Friendships also help children to morally develop by learning to consider others’ views, needs, rights, and values, by learning about social norms, socially acceptable behaviour and about right versus wrong.

 Helping your child to develop and maintain friendships

 You play a very important role in helping your children to develop relationships with other people.
 Here are some helpful hints to assist your children to develop and maintain friendships:

 - Develop a loving, accepting and respectful relationship with your children.
 This helps your children feel safe and self-confident and allows them to trust others.
 It also informs your children how to treat others and how they should expect to be treated.

 - Talk with your children.
 Ask them questions.
 Actively listen to what they have to say.
 This helps your children to communicate with others and encourages them to communicate with you if they need help.